dbgaulton/blackjack/README.md

 # blackjack
 Simple game of blackjack

-TODO:   Add bonus for getting blackjack on deal
+TODO:   Add bonus for getting blackjack on deal,
+        Use multiple decks shuffled together